 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router.

 - 2. Go to Advanced Routing > Static Route List.

-- > To add static routing entries:
+- To add static routing entries:

 - 1. Click Add New.

 - 2. Enter the following information.

-- Destination IP Address The Destination Network is the address of the network or host that you want to assign to a static route. - Subnet Mask The Subnet Mask determines which portion of an IP address is the network portion, and which portion is the host portion. - Gateway This is the IP address of the default gateway device that allows the contact between the router and the network or host. - 3.
+Destination IP Address - The Destination Network is the address of the network or host that you want to assign to a static route.

+- Subnet Mask The Subnet Mask determines which portion of an IP address is the network portion, and which portion is the host portion. - Gateway This is the IP address of the default gateway device that allows the contact between the router and the network or host. - Interface It is empty by default.
+Please select a connection from the dropdown list if the Gateway is left empty or is not on the same network segment as LAN/ WAN interface. - 3.
 Select Enabled or Disabled for this entry on the Status drop-down list. - 4.
 Click Save.